The Hare and the Hedgehog

 puppet theatre for 10 year olds and older | duration: 55 minutes

-Cast: Anna Fülle, Melissa Stock (Student of Contemporary Puppetry at the "Ernst Busch" Academy of Dramatic Arts, Berlin), Heinrich Bennke, Paul Günther
+Cast: Anna Fülle, Melissa Stock, Heinrich Bennke, Paul Günther

 A Greek classic, told for children